Piotr1215/upbound-docs/content/quickstart/provider-aws.md

 View the secret with `kubectl describe secret`

 {{< hint type="note" >}}
-The size may be larger if there are extra blank space in your text file.
+The size may be larger if there are extra blank spaces in your text file.
 {{< /hint >}}

 ```shell